whprocter/RPr-Chakraborty-2021/docs/report/report.md

 - vector layer of points of the centroids of each county in any cluster, including a unique cluster ID, relative risk score of the cluster, and relative risk score of the location (the county).

 We compared our results to the original publication, data files provided by the author, and the number of clusters for GEE models.
-We discovered that the original study most likely conceptualized COVID-19 clusters as the cluster-based relative risk of the county at the center of the cluster.
+We discovered that the original study most likely conceptualized COVID-19 clusters as the local relative risk of the county at the center of the cluster.
 Counties inside of a cluster but not at its center were excluded in the original study, and assigned the lowest risk category.
 Additionally, the SpatialEpi package did not calculate relative risk.

 Therefore, we changed our conceptualization of COVID-19 clusters to include all counties within any cluster.
+We calculated the local relative risk to investigate intra-cluster variations and created a map showing the relative risk score of each county.
-We created a list of cluster IDs from the SpatialEpi output so that counties within the same cluster all receive the same ID.
+We created a list of cluster IDs from the SpatialEpi output in order to identify all counties within a cluster and classify their risk.
 We then joined this information to the geographic layer of counties and calculated the relative risk score for each cluster on a scale from 1 to 6.
-Counties within the same cluster receive the same relative risk score ranging from 2 to 6.
 This approach left `null` data for all counties outside of a cluster.
 We inspected the original author’s GEE input data to determine how to classify these counties, and accordingly assigned them to the 1 class.

-While comparing the results to the original study, we found that the SpatialEpi output contains more clusters than the SaTScan’s output.
-Further investigation suggests that SpatialEpi algorithm does not allow clusters to overlap with each other.
-This has left many clusters with only one county.
+At this point we considered the original purpose of calculating clusters and relative risk classes, which was to control for spatial dependence within states and COVID-19 hotspots.
-Therefore, we decided that additional data visualizations would improve our understanding of the spatial patterns and better illustrates the differences in results.
+In order to better understand how the original research used the Kulldorff spatial scan statistic, we decided that additional data visualizations would improve our understanding of the spatial patterns and better illustrate the differences in results.
 We created maps visualizing the spatial clusters of COVID-19 incidence based on the output of SpatialEpi and SaTScan.
-On top of that, we calculated the local relative risk to investigate intra-cluster variations and created a map showing the relative risk score of each county.
+Since the local relative risk classification divided COVID-19 clusters into different classes, we also decided to calculate a cluster-based relative risk score similar to that of the SaTScan software.
-We also visualized disability rates by county.
+We re-classified each county based on this cluster relative risk and recalculated the generalized estimating equations using this alternative conceptualization of COVID-19 risk.

 ## Reproduction result